MicrosoftDocs/architecture-center/docs/solution-ideas/articles/machine-teaching.md

 - **Reward**: the feedback from the environment, following from an action of the agent.
 - **Policy**: the method or function to map the current state of the agent and its environment to actions.

+RL uses reward functions and policies to assess agent actions and provide feedback.
+Through sequential decision making based on the current environment, agents learn to maximize reward over time and to predict the best possible actions in specific situations.

-The goal of RL is to teach the agent to complete an objective by rewarding desired behavior and penalizing undesired behavior.
+RL teaches the agent to complete an objective by rewarding desired behavior and not rewarding undesired behavior.
 The following diagram illustrates the conceptual flow of RL and how the key components interact:

 ![Simple diagram of the RL process](../media/machine-teaching-3-2.png)

 1. An *agent*, in this case a robot, takes an *action* in an *environment*, in this case a smart manufacturing line.
 1. The action causes the environment to change *state*, and return its changed state to the agent.
 1. An assessment mechanism applies a *policy* to determine what consequence to deliver to the agent.
-1. The *reward* mechanism encourages beneficial actions by delivering a positive reward, or discourages negative actions by delivering a penalty.
+1. The *reward* mechanism encourages beneficial actions by delivering a positive reward, and may discourage negative actions by delivering a penalty.
 1. Rewards cause desired actions to increase, while penalties cause undesired actions to decrease.

 A problem can be stochastic (random) in nature, or deterministic.
 Although one agent is most common, there can also be multiple agents in the environment.
 The agent senses the environment by observation.
 The environment can be fully or partially observable, as determined by the agent's sensors, and observations can be discrete or continuous.

 Each observation is followed by an action, which causes the environment to change.
 This cycle repeats until a terminal state is reached.
 Typically, the system has no memory, and the algorithm simply cares about the state it comes from, the state it arrives at, and the reward it receives.

-As the agent learns through trial and error, it requires lots of data to evaluate its actions.
+As the agent learns through trial and error, it needs large quantities of data to evaluate its actions.
 RL is most applicable to domains that have large historical bodies of data, or that can easily produce simulated data.

 ### Reward functions